 There was no provision in the previous rules for engineering graduates to appear for TET; we have amended that rule, according to an official.

+Though a BEd degree is required for teaching, department sources say engineering graduates may be exempt from this requirement.
 “Given the number of vacancies for Mathematics and Science subjects, we are considering exempting engineering graduates who want to write TET and teach in government schools from compulsory BEd,” said a department official.

 The number of candidates passing TET is expected to increase starting this year, as engineering graduates will find it easier to pass subjects like Mathematics and Science.